 - Boaters can view and access property by using nearby boat ramp at Little Manatee River State Park or the canoe launch at the Camp Bayou Outdoor Learning Center.

-- Two backcountry campsites along river – letter of authorization needed for camping from the Hillsborough County Parks, Recreation and Conservation Department.
+- One back country campsite along river — letter of authorization needed for camping from

 - No water or other facilities available.